Mavic 3 Camera VS Mavic 2 Pro Camera

 The Mavic 3 comes in lighter than the Mavic 2 Pro at 895g compared to the slightly heavier 907g.
 Whilst this isn’t a massive decrease, the increase in tech on the drone would suggest it would be heavier, so this is an excellent reduction.
 When it comes to flying, the weight can significantly affect the flying quality, so once again, this is a good improvement.

-Sensor size (try saying that with a lisp!) is a trickier comparison due to the fact that the Mavic 3 has a dual camera.
+Sensor size (try saying that with a lisp!) is a trickier comparison because the Mavic 3 has a dual camera.
 The ‘Prime Lens’ features 4/3” CMOS whereas the ‘Tele’ lens features 1/2“ CMOS.
 The Mavic 2 Pro has a 1” CMOS, meaning that the Mavic 3 has a significantly higher light-gathering area.

 When it comes to still images, however, the Mavic 3 and Mavic 2 Pro are very similar, both boasting a 20MP Prime lens.
 Remember though, that the Mavic 3 features a tele lens of 12MP, which is super impressive when you consider that the drone is lighter!